grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 party then validated by the other party.

 This mechanism is useful in the following situations:

-* servers that have the ability to serve requests from multiple domains over the same connection but do not have a certificate that is simultaneously authoritative for all of them
+* servers that are authoritative for multiple domains the same connection but do not have a certificate that is simultaneously authoritative for all of them
 * servers that have resources that require client authentication to access and need to request client authentication after the connection has started
-* clients that want to assert their identity to a server after a connection has been established
+* clients that want to assert ownership over an identity to a server after a connection has been established

 This document intends to replace much of the functionality of renegotiation in previous versions of TLS.
 It has the advantages over renegotiation of not